 The honest truth is: when you start, you will be bad, for no other reason than you’re learning a new skill.
-You should not expect to be able to play exactly what you want to from the word “go”.
+You should not expect to be able to play the amazing violin solos you want to from the word “go”.

 This is definitely not an indication of a lack of ability – it’s just how life works.
 The best thing you can do is embrace that you’re going to sound bad, and realize that you are going to get better.
 It’s easier said than done for some, but don’t be embarrassed to play because it sounds off or because you have to play nursery rhymes like Twinkle Twinkle Little Star.